Nonlinear Models#

 Examples

-This example creates a set symbol of up to 4 elements with values between 0 to 99.
+This example creates a set symbol of up to four elements with values between 0 to 99, and sets a set of three elements as a state of the decision variable.

 - state_size()[source]#

-Return an estimate of the size, in bytes, of a model state.
+Return an estimate of the size, in bytes, of a model’s state.

 For a model encoding several array operations, the state of each array must be held in memory.
 This method returns an estimate of the total memory needed to hold a state for every symbol in the model.